-Asbestos Decontamination Techniques - With funding requested in FY 1989, the Institution will initiate a program to evaluate the effectiveness of various asbestos decontamination techniques to clean museum objects prior to their move to the Museum Support Center.
+Asbestos Decontamination Techniques - With funding appropriated in FY 1989, the Institution initiated a program to evaluate the effectiveness of various asbestos decontamination techniques to clean museum objects prior to their move to the Museum Support Center.
 The decontamination is necessary because asbestos has contaminated these objects' present collections storage areas in the Museum of Natural History, the Museum of American History, and the Institution's Suitland Facility.
-An evaluation of various cleaning techniques will yield more conclusive evidence that the staff has effectively cleaned these collections and that they pose no health threat to researchers or the public when they are placed on display.
+An evaluation of various cleaning techniques will ensure that the collections are effectively cleaned and that these collections pose no health threat to researchers or the public when they are placed on display.
 The evaluation will utilize strict surface testing and air monitoring methods.
 These methods determine the level of contamination, both before and after cleaning.
-The Institution will continue this project through FY 1991, evaluating the variety of cleaning techniques used with the wide range of museum object types.
+The Institution will continue this project to evaluate a variety of cleaning techniques used with the wide range of museum object types.

-Administration and Facility Management - With base funding of 36 workyears and \$992,000, the Office of the Director of the Museum Support Center coordinates activities of the various user and support units; oversees the automated data processing center used for registration and collections management activities, including the move to the MSC; and arranges services to meet the research and informational requirements of the occupants.
+Administration and Facility Management - With base funding of 36 workyears and \$1,008,000, the Office of the Director of the Museum Support Center coordinates activities of the various user and support units; oversees the automated data processing center used for registration and collections management activities, including the move to the MSC; and arranges services to meet the research and informational requirements of the occupants.
 The Office also oversees the procedures established to control and account for the flow of collections into and out of the MSC and ensures the safety of the collections against pest infestations and other hazards.
 Under the general supervision of the MSC's Office of the Director, the facility manager is responsible for providing shipping and receiving services, moving equipment and objects, overseeing safety and security operations, and cleaning and maintaining all aspects of the building.
 Because of the need to maintain very strict environmental standards, cleanliness is a fundamental requirement for the successful operation of a collections management facility.